setvir/sorantoki-resources/governance/Sorantoki Governance Charter.md

 - **Low-effort logs are deprioritized** (the Project may require a **seconding** from another user to advance).

 ### **Step 2: Project Curation (Triage)**
-- The Project **reviews logs quarterly**, grouping by semantic domain.
+- The Project **reviews logs weekly**, grouping by semantic domain.
 - **Prioritization criteria**:
   - **Frequency**: How many unique users logged this?
   - **Urgency**: Does the lack of a root impede **critical communication** (health, safety, justice)?